 Requirements to Join a Credit Union

-Another key difference between banks and credit unions are the requirements you have to meet to join a credit union.
+Another key difference between banks and credit unions is the requirements you have to meet to join a credit union.

 There are a couple of ways to be eligible to join a specific credit union:

-- Your Employer – there are a couple of ways your employer can help you join a credit union.
+- Your Employer: There are a couple of ways your employer can help you join a credit union.
 In some cases, your employer may sponsor a specific credit union, and working work them gets you access to become a member.
 In other cases, a specific industry might have a credit union.
-There are credit unions who only allow members in the education field.
+There are credit unions that only allow members in the education field.

-- Your Home – most credit unions are based on where you live.
-If you live in the town or county the credit union is located, then you can become a member.
+- Your Home: Most credit unions are based on where you live.
+If you live in the town or county where the credit union is located, then you can become a member.

-- Your Groups – just like with employers, there are several ways a group you're a part of can help you get in a credit union.
-If you are a member of a church, attend a school, etc. then you could be eligible for a credit union works with a group or is in the same county as the group.
+- Your Groups: Just like with employers, there are several ways a group you’re a part of can help you get into a credit union.
+If you are a member of a church, attend a school, etc. then you could be eligible for a credit union work with a group or is in the same county as the group.

 Aside from meeting one of the requirements above, joining a credit union is as simple as joining a bank.

 All you have to do is provide some basic information about yourself, provide proof of residence or employer (based on your qualifications) pay a small fee (normally between $5 and $25), and then decide which type of account you want to open.
 You can become a credit union member in less than an hour.

 Most people assume they aren’t eligible to join a credit union, but that’s rarely the case.
 More than likely, there is a credit union you’re eligible for.

 With the larger credit unions, like Navy Federal, as long as you have a family member who was in the military, then you can become a member.
 Most people have someone in their family who is serving or has served in the past.
 If not, there is probably a credit union in the town you live in or where you work.